NEW! LEGO Spike Prime Robotics System (ages 9 & up)

 NEW!
-Advanced Robotics (ages 12 & up)
+Intro To Advanced Robotics (ages 12 & up)

-This camp in intended for students that already have some FLL experience or are preparing to join a team.
-Bring your imagination, ideas, & building skills to this problem solving class.
+This camp in intended for students that already have some LEGO Robotics experience or are preparing to join a team.
+Beginners will evaluate already existing robot designs and advanced students will develop their own original robot.
+They will learn skills to help them create more sturdy, robust, and versatile designs.
 Students will work as one team to tackle FLL style robot challenges starting with brainstorming ideas, developing strategies, prototyping attachments, and programming.
 We will look at the pluses & minuses of using sensors and other tools to increase consistency.

 Students will build and explore complex machines and mechanisms, investigate motorized machines, calibrate and capture wind, and study gearing mechanisms in an engaging way that makes STEM fun.
 They will explore physical science, technology, and problem solving skills all while creating some incredible working LEGO motorized cars, cranes, windmills, a tail-waging puppy, and more.
 Those students with experience will be challenged with more complex designs and engineering concepts.

 Scratch is a programming language and online community where children can program and share interactive media such as stories, games, and animation with people all over the world.
 As children create with Scratch, they learn to think creatively, work collaboratively, and reason systematically.
 Scratch is designed and maintained by Lifelong Kindergarten group at the MIT Media Lab.